 In her almost 100,000 miles at sea under her first owner, LEONORE used her generator VERY LITTLE as she has gigantic alternators and very large banks of batteries.
-Please note that the batteries have all been replaced under her new ownership, allowing for many years of trouble free supply of direct current on board.
+Please note that the batteries have all been replaced under her new ownership, allowing for many years of trouble free supply of direct current on board as of 3/2017.

 LEONORE has a great master cabin the full width of the boat aft with a totally separate access to deck.
 In addition, she has two cabins forward with separate heads and a very large shared shower.
 The port cabin has upper and lower bunks and the starboard cabin has a double bed.

 In addition, the fourth cabin, with its own head and shower that doubles as a powder room, converts from the aft port salon seating area and treadmill, to a cabin with privacy enclosure.
 This proved, in LEONORE's many miles, as a valuable "overflow" cabin and, more importantly, an easy access for someone who was to back up the "on watch" person.

 1 x Cummins turbocharged 6BTA 5.9, 280 hp, 7,950 hours as of 12/01/2016

 Cruise Air air conditioning - 2 new units in the pilothouse increased in size from 10 BTU to 16 BTU.
 7 total air conditioning units; (2) in pilothouse, (2) in salon, (1) in master, (1) each in forward cabins

 Engine Work Bench - Large bench with electric grinder, brush and vise